Tulip-Dev/tulip/doc/user/workspace.rst

 .. |icon_par_modify_space_axis| image:: ../../plugins/view/ParallelCoordinatesView/i_axis_spacer.png
     :width: 20

-The parallel coordinates view proposes a few exclusif tools which be used to manipulate the axis and to highlight the correspondance between the properties:
+The parallel coordinates view provides a few exclusive tools which can be used to manipulate the axis and to highlight the correspondance between the properties:

 * |icon_par_axis_box_plot|: axis boxplot
 * |icon_par_axis_sliders|: axis sliders